Our response to COVID-19: Online Coaching

 - a London UK management training course and Leadership development programme

 called Skills with People?

-- Unresolved conflict gets in the way of us achieving our goals.
+- Unresolved conflict gets in the way of you achieving our goals.

-- I seem to have a lot of arguments.
+- You seem to have a lot of arguments.

-- I'd like to improve my relationships at work and make them more harmonious and cooperative.
-But I hold back because I don't know how to go about it and I don't want to make matters worse.
+- You'd like to improve your relationships at work and make them more harmonious and cooperative.
+But you hold back because you don't know how to go about it and I don't want to make matters worse.

-- My job is to make things happen.
-When people resist I feel if I don't push hard nothing will happen, but sometimes this creates conflict even though that's not my intention.
+- Your job is to make things happen.
+When people resist you feel that if you don't push hard nothing will happen, but sometimes this creates conflict even though that's not your intention.

-- I'm in a position to help resolve conflicts between individuals or departments, but I'm not confident I know a professional way to go about it.
+- You're in a position to help resolve conflicts between individuals or departments, but you're not confident you know a professional way to go about it.

 What you'll take away from this conflict resolution training course for managers